 For the most part, these residency requirements are standard.
-However, there are a few exceptions (such as military assignments), and if you are unsure about whether or not you qualify, you should discuss it with your family law attorney.
+However, there are a few exceptions (such as military assignments), and if you are unsure whether you qualify, you should discuss it with your family law attorney.

-During mediation, a neutral, third-party (called a “mediator”) will meet with you and your spouse, to try and help you reach an agreement outside of court.
-Mediators are licensed negotiators, and typically have a lot of experience resolving difficult issues like parenting plans, custody, property division, and alimony.
-Everything said in these proceedings is confidential, and attorneys are not required to be present (although, we strongly recommend it, since a mediator’s top priority is resolution, and not necessarily your best interest).
+During mediation, a neutral third party (called a “mediator”) will meet with you and your spouse to try and help you reach an agreement outside of court.
+Mediators are licensed negotiators and typically have a lot of experience resolving complex issues like parenting plans, custody, property division, and alimony.
+Everything said in these proceedings is confidential, and attorneys are not required to be present (although we strongly recommend it since a mediator’s top priority is resolution, and not necessarily your best interest).

-At North Texas Family Lawyers, we urge all of our clients to try mediation before proceeding to litigation.
-These negotiations are not only a great way for you to maintain control over your final outcome, but they are significantly cheaper and faster than a traditional trial.
+At North Texas Family Lawyers, we urge our clients to try mediation before proceeding to litigation.
+These negotiations are not only an excellent way to maintain control over your outcome, but they are significantly cheaper and faster than a traditional trial.

-In Denton, mediation is not required, however in some counties, you might not have a choice.
-Texas jurisdictions are not blind to the benefits of mediation—both for the couple, and for an already overloaded court system.
-And for this reason, mediation is often a mandatory step for anyone wishing to pursue a contested divorce.
+In Denton, mediation is not required; however, in some counties, you might not have a choice.
+Texas jurisdictions are not blind to the benefits of mediation—both for the couple and for an already overloaded court system.
+For this reason, mediation is often a mandatory step for anyone wishing to pursue a contested divorce.

 Required Waiting Period

-The rule that is most similar (in purpose) to a required separation period, however, is Texas’s waiting period.
+The most similar rule (in purpose) to a required separation period, however, is Texas’s waiting period.

-According to the Texas Family Code, judges cannot make a final ruling on a divorce until sixty days after the date of filing.
-Ergo, even if you wanted to rush your divorce through a hasty, D.I.Y. process (which isn’t something we’d recommend, anyway), you’re still going to be in a holding pattern for at least two months, afterward.
+According to the Texas Family Code, judges cannot make a final ruling on a divorce until sixty days after the filing date.
+Ergo, even if you wanted to rush your divorce through a hasty D.I.Y. process (which isn’t something we’d recommend, anyway), you’ll still be in a holding pattern for at least two months afterward.

-And finally, it may not happen as often, but it’s also worth mentioning that courts will almost always delay a divorce, if one of the partners is pregnant.
-This holds true, even if the baby was fathered by someone outside of the relationship.
+Finally, it may not happen as often, but it’s also worth mentioning that courts will almost always delay a divorce if one of the partners is pregnant.
+This holds true, even if the baby was fathered by someone outside the relationship.

-Part of the reasoning behind this, is that courts prefer to address all divorce-related matters at one time, and that includes child care responsibilities.
+Part of the reasoning behind this is that courts prefer to address all divorce-related matters simultaneously, including childcare responsibilities.
 Another part, however, is because of parentage.
-If there is a question on that regard, then you’ll need to establish paternity through genetic testing, a matter that cannot be resolved until after the baby is born.
+If there is a question in that regard, then you’ll need to establish paternity through genetic testing, a matter that cannot be resolved until after the baby is born.